Skip to content

 Fees

-A levy paying company will pay the full cost of the apprenticeship from their levy account which in this case would amount to £11,000.
+A levy paying company will pay the full cost of the apprenticeship from their levy account which in this case would be £13,000.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.